 The supplemental ERAS application is intended to help programs better identify applicants who are genuinely interested in their program, and whose interests and experience align well with the program’s setting, mission, and goals.

 Who is eligible to complete the supplemental ERAS application?
 Is it required or optional?

 Only applicants (MD, DO, and international graduates) applying to participating residency programs in internal medicine, dermatology, and general surgery are eligible to complete the supplemental ERAS application.
-Later this summer, applicants applying to these three specialties will be able to check with their programs to confirm if completion of the supplemental ERAS application is required or optional for the 2022 cycle.
+It is optional for applicants to these residency programs to complete the supplemental ERAS application.

 Do applicants have to complete the MyERAS application and the supplemental ERAS application?

 Applicants to participating residency programs will have the opportunity to complete both the MyERAS application and the supplemental application.
 The two applications contain different information.
 All sections and questions within the supplemental ERAS application are optional.
 There are no required questions for submitting either the supplemental ERAS application or the main MyERAS application.

 Do I have to submit the supplemental ERAS application and MyERAS application at the same time?

 No. The supplemental ERAS application and the MyERAS application have different submission deadlines.
 Supplemental ERAS applications submitted by September 19 will be available to programs on September 29.
 If applicants submit their supplemental applications by September 19, they do not need to complete or submit their MyERAS applications by that same date.

 What is the timeline for the supplemental application?